Software apps and online services

 LED_STRIP = ws.SK6812_STRIP_GRBW

-Start clicking the button, and ask silly questions.
+Start by saying "Hey Google", and ask silly questions.
 You will see that the LED ring responds to your button presses and shows a rainbow in resting state:Motors

 The ears are turned by 2 motors, having 2 wires each.
 That means using PWR/GND for turning one side, and GND/PWR for turning the other side.

 The Voice HAT does not have the powers to control this type of motors out-of-the-box, so I'll need to add an H-Bridge.
 The one I used, can drive both ears.
 It has 4 signal pins that you connect to GPIO, and a PWR and GND pin.
-Basic idea is that pin A-1A & A-1B control motor A, and pin B-1A & B-1B control motor B. If you set 1A to HIGH and 1B to LOW, the motor will turn one way.
+Behold the confusing pin names, but basic idea is that pin A-1A & A-1B control motor A, and pin B-1A & B-1B control motor B. If you set 1A to HIGH and 1B to LOW, the motor will turn one way.
 If you set 1A to LOW and 1B to HIGH, the motor will turn the other way.
 Both LOW means no movement, both HIGH is not recommended.

 Start by connecting the pins to the VoiceHAT: GPIO 26/06/13/05 or Servo 0/1/2/3, and connect PWR/GND to the corresponding pins right next to GPIO26/Servo0.